raae/queen.raae.codes/content/emails-queen/2022/02/21-this-week/index.md

 Cap'n Ola will stay put and keep the ship afloat while we are gone!

-I use node-canvas to draw social images for these emails.
-It was my first foray into node-canvas, and I am very much looking forward to catching up with this week's [Learn with Jason](https://www.learnwithjason.dev/simplify-and-unify-data-access-with-netlify-graph) to learn even more from [Ulf Schwekendiek](https://twitter.com/sulf).

 ## Ola's streams this week

 - [🔴 🏴‍☠️ Markdown Marketing pages for usepow.app · #GatsbyJS Deep Dive](https://youtu.be/BzigfV2BiIE)&nbsp;—&nbsp;Thursday, February 24th @&nbsp;19:00&nbsp;CET